avcourt/restful-pi/README.md

 # RESTful Pi
 This is a Flask app written in Python3.
-This app is REST backend to control the GPIO pins (turn on and off LEDs) of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.
+This app is a REST API backend to control the GPIO pins (turn on and off LEDs) of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.

+## HTTP Methods
 These requests use the standard HTTP requests `GET`, `POST`, `PUT`, and `DELETE`.

 The JSON model of the `pin` resource is: